naveen0928/namaste-youtube/README.md

     - Also, react renders for extra rendering to maintain consistency.
 So it is logging more than once

 --- Early return - returning null or something before it renders which actually breaks the page

+--- https://platform.openai.com/ -> under profile -> API keys
+    - npm openai

+--- Default behavior of a form is to submit and refreshes the page

+--- Memoization - If data is already in the store then we will not make an api call again to fetch, instead use the store data
+                - check useNowPlayingMovies.js - LINE - 9 and useeffect()